davidmcclure/litecoder/README.md

 For now, Litecoder only supports US cities and states.

 ## Goals
-- Be fast.
-Lookups take ~3ms.
+- Be very fast.
+Lookups take ~20µs.
 - Work anywhere without hassle.
 The underlying data sits in SQLite and ships with the package - just `pip install`.
 Since everything is totally embedded, it can be used in ETL and big data workflows involving billions of inputs.
 - Favor precision over recall.
 Litecoder will miss some things, but when it returns a result, it should be trustworthy.
 - Support non-standard names that clearly refer to a city or state.
 Eg, `NYC` always means New York City.